 During the second year, students gain hands-on experience in tool-making, die building, mold making, jig and fixture building, tool room machining, and basic design skills.
 They are also introduced to manual and coordinate measuring machine (CMM) inspection.
 Upon completion of the two-year program, students earn an Associate of Applied Science degree.

 Earn your CNC Machine Operator Certificate in the evening.
 Once you have earned your certificate, you can continue your studies to earn an associate's degree and bachelor's degree.

 Hawkeye has a partnership with many local area high schools and local businesses through EMC² (Exploring Manufacturing Careers Consortium) to facilitate a school-to-work program.

-Hawkeye Community College has a block articulation with the University of Northern Iowa to transfer general education and technical credits.
+Hawkeye’s Industrial and Engineering Technology department has a block articulation agreement with the University of Northern Iowa for general education and technical credits.
 For more information, contact a program advisor.

 Buchanan Hall 128